 Considering taking on an apprentice, but are yet to take the plunge?

-Oldham College is experienced in and committed to building long-term relationships with employers offering apprenticeships.
-We understand the administrative, logistical and developmental challenges that offering apprenticeships sometimes pose, yet we confidently work alongside employers to create a bespoke apprenticeship programme that is mutually beneficial, for apprentice and employer.
+Oldham College is experienced in building long-term relationships with employers.
+We understand the administrative, logistical and developmental challenges that offering apprenticeships sometimes pose.
+We work alongside employers to ensure apprenticeships that are mutually beneficial for apprentice and employer.

-Hiring apprentices is an effective way for business to nurture talent and develop a motivated, skilled and appropriately qualified workforce.
-Employers with an established apprenticeship programme have reported increased productivity, greater employee satisfaction, reduced staff turnover, lower recruitment costs, increased long-term security and more.
+Hiring apprentices is an effective way for businesses to nurture talent and develop a motivated, skilled and qualified workforce.
+Employers with apprentices report increased productivity, greater employee satisfaction, reduced staff turnover, lower recruitment costs, increased long-term security and more.